PULL TOGETHER NOW Leaders Circle

 In 2020 Francois was named as an officer of the Order of Canada.

-• Tata Juan Nelson Rojas: Helper; PTN Director and Vice-Chair; Elder Advisor; Mesoamerica and South American Program Coordinator.
+Tata Juan Nelson Rojas: Father; Helper; PTN Vice-President; Elder Advisor; Mesoamerica and South American Program Coordinator.

 Tata Juan Nelson Rojas Calderon is a Traditional Knowledge-holder of the Nahuat Pipil First Nation of El Salvador.
 He is PULL TOGETHER NOW’s program coordinator for Mesoamerica and South America, organizing collaborations to protect the Original Free Peoples and Nations, their HomeWater, sacred sites and ancient ways of Life.
 Ruthless, greedy transnational cartels of miners, corporations, bankers, politicians, drug dealers, and individuals are poisoning and destroying sacred Water, Land, Forests, and Nature’s food and medicines — the continuation of over 500 years of genocide—domination, dehumanization, persecution, torture, disappearance, and slaughter.